SaraMWillis/example-docs/docs/running_jobs/job_limits/index.md

 ## Hardware Limits

-See our page on [Compute Resources](../compute_resources) for more information.
-Note that each cluster has...
+See our page on [Compute Resources](../../resources/compute_resources/) for more information.
+Note that each cluster has:

 * a fixed number of nodes
 * a fixed number of CPUs per node